Kremlin Cup

-The Kremlin Cup (Кубок Кремля) is a professional tennis tournament played on indoor hard courts, which was suspended in 2022.
+The Kremlin Cup (Кубок Кремля) is a professional tennis tournament played on indoor hard courts, which has been suspended indefinitely since 2022.
 It was part of the ATP Tour 250 series of the ATP Tour and was a Premier Tournament on the WTA Tour.
 It was held annually at the Olympic Stadium in Moscow, Russia from 1990 to 2018.
 In 2019, the Olympic Stadium underwent a reconstruction lasting two years.
 The 2019 edition of the tournament was held at the Ice Palace Krylatskoye.
 In 2021, the Kremlin Cup was played at the Irina Viner-Usmanova Gymnastics Palace and the Luzhniki Palace of Sports.

 Until 2007, it was held on a carpet surface.
 It was then held on RuKortHard surface until 2015.
 Since 2016 the tournament has been held on TPSurface.

-In light of the 2022 Russian invasion of Ukraine, the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA) suspended the 2022 Kremlin Cup.
+In light of the 2022 Russian invasion of Ukraine, the Association of Tennis Professionals (ATP) and the Women's Tennis Association (WTA) suspended the tournament indefinitely.